Report: Mets haven't heard from Yoenis Céspedes for Sunday's game

 In 2017, Matt Harvey no-showed at Citi Field.
 The Mets sent security personnel to check on the right-hander, who had supposedly been out partying the prior night.
 Presumably, the Mets have sent some people on a search for Céspedes Sunday afternoon.
 Hopefully they did that before releasing their statement.

 J.D.
 Davis is in the cleanup spot against Braves starter Kyle Wright.
-Domonic Smith is in left field and David Peterson is on the hill for the Mets.
+Dominic Smith is in left field and David Peterson is on the hill for the Mets.

 The Mets should pass along an update later today, ideally with the best possible news.